AzharIftekhari/ShareSafely/README.md

 To ensure that everything was working correctly, I conducted a final test of the ShareSafely application.

 I accessed the ShareSafelyApp through the Azure Portal, navigating to the overview page of the Web App.
-I then opened the application in my browser using the URL **[sharesafelyapp.azurewebsites.net](https://sharesafelyapp.azurewebsites.net)**.
+I then opened the application in my browser using the Web App URL.

 Once on the app interface, I tested the file upload functionality by uploading a file named **"Project Workflow Design"**, which was not previously present in the **"uploads"** container.
 Upon clicking the upload button, the application displayed a new browser tab with a unique, time-limited link to the uploaded file.